rneto/rafaelneto-dev-blog-vuepress/blog/_en/_posts/unsubscribing-behaviorsubject-observable-angular.md

   - BehaviourSubject
   - Observable
   - DesignPattern
 summary: Observables are a powerful tool in Angular to handle asynchronous data flows.
-BehaviorSubjects are a special variant of observables ...
+BehaviorSubjects are a special variant of observables that maintain a current state and emit that state to any new subscribers.
 permalink: /en/blog/:slug
 ---